juhisinha422/DevOps-interview-Kit/Interview-Questions-2025/Interview series/Quick Questions/K8S.md

+## A pod is not starting in Kubernetes.
+How do you troubleshoot it?

+Answer: First, I check the pod status using:

+kubectl get pods

+Then I describe the pod to identify the exact issue:

+kubectl describe pod

+I look for common problems such as:

+* ImagePullBackOff → Incorrect Docker image or registry issue

+* CrashLoopBackOff → Application
+  crashing repeatedly

+* Pending → Insufficient resources or scheduling issue

+* Failed Mount → Volume or ConfigMap issue

+Next, I check the container logs:

+kubectl logs

+If the pod has multiple containers:

+kubectl logs  -c

+I also verify:

+* Node status

+* CPU and Memory availability

+* Events section in describe output

+* ConfigMaps, Secrets, PVCs, and network policies

+Finally, after fixing the issue, I restart or redeploy the pod if required.

 ## What happens if a Kubernetes node becomes unhealthy?

 Answer : If a Kubernetes node becomes unhealthy or stops responding, the control plane detects it through node health checks.